Plymouth, Massachusetts, USA April 3 -19,2017

-Bhutan Festival and Sikkim is a journey of Geographical and cultural contrasts, as you travel from rich mixture of ecosystems ranging from sub-tropical to the high mountain ranges, and across unique cultures and traditions.
+Bhutan Festival and Sikkim is a journey of Geographical and cultural contrasts, as you travel from rich mixture of ecosystems ranging from sub-tropical to the high mountain ranges, and across unique culture and traditions.
 Join us on this life-changing journey that begins in the Indian state of Sikkim, where you’ll explore mountain monasteries, sip tea beneath the Himalayan peaks at the Raj-era hill hotel in Darjeeling, then cross the vast plains of Dooars to the magical Kingdom of Bhutan.

 Amid verdant valleys dotted with historic fortresses and shrines, delve into Bhutan’s rich culture, discovering how happiness is woven into the fabric of everyday life.
 As you travel into the heart of Kingdom’s Bumthang district, meet with monks, nuns, farmers, children and artisans.
 Explore villages, historic monuments and sacred sights.
 On this trip, we also join in the celebration of one or more than one Tsechu, an extremely colorful local festival where local community come together to witness religious mask dances, receive blessings and socialize.

 Wind Horse has been operating this tour for last 10 years with small modification each year.
 In the past, we used to start the tour in Bhutan, but this year, we are starting the tour from Sikkim.
 We have also have added a flight from Bumthang to Paro, in order to cope with changing road conditions.

 Day 1: Arrive in Delhi